grounds/grounds.io/docs/NEW_LANGUAGE.md

         make test

-6. Send a pull request and mark it blocked by your grounds-exec pull request.
+6. Send a pull request and mark it blocked by your grounds-images pull request.
-    >If grounds-exec already supports this language, don't mark it.
+    >If grounds-images already supports this language, don't mark it.
-    If a pull request already exists to add support for this language to grounds-exec, mark yours blocked by it.
+    If a pull request already exists to add support for this language to grounds-images, mark yours blocked by it.

 **Thanks for your contribution!**